-This ranking is for readers interested in identifying schools with the cheapest online associate’s degree offerings for 2018.
+This ranking is for readers interested in identifying schools with the cheapest online associate’s degree offerings.

 - #1 – Broward College